micahvdm/meta-myrpi/README.md

 ## First Boot configuration

-Change the WIFI SSID and password by editing the following file:
+Using a serial terminal or HDMI monitor + keyboard, change the WIFI SSID and password by editing the following file:

 ```bash
 $ wpa_passphrase "MY SSID" MYPASSWD